-Common minimum registration standards across all boards are proposed for criminal history matters and English language requirements registration standards.
+Common minimum registration standards across all boards are proposed for criminal history matters.

 The proposed registration standards have been subject to wide-ranging consultation as required in relation to registration standards by section 40 of the National Law, and comments have been received from the sector, governments and other stakeholders.
 The Board has found it very useful during the consultation process to receive advice agreed across jurisdictions from the heads of all health departments across Australia on their views on the matters under consideration.